Tête-à-tête with Kartik Aaryan on his fitness regime

 I follow a diet plan consisting of six to eight small meals daily, as my meals are specifically designed to offer more protein and fewer carbs.
 I am a pure vegetarian, and at the inception of my career, I also badged India’s hottest vegetarian award conferred to me by PETA (People for Ethical Treatments of Animals).
 I ardently follow the archaic morning ritual of drinking lukewarm water with lemon and honey on an empty stomach.
 I feel that the two most important things for a healthy lifestyle are getting adequate sleep for 6-8 hours and always drinking ample water.

 My journey has been an amalgamation of luck and hard work.
-I am an alma mater of Mumbai university, and during my college days, I often travelled in crowded Bombay local trains to attend my auditions.
+I am an alma mater of Mumbai University, and during my college days, I often traveled in crowded Bombay local trains to attend my auditions.
 College life was fun as all those rejections taught me that success is always like nectar when you taste it at last.
 Mumbai taught me to be resilient and egalitarian, wherein one feels that the sky is the limit.
 Mumbai has given me a lot in life and made me what I am today.
 Hence, I am immensely grateful to all my fans who have showered so much unconditional love for these many years.

-Lastly, what grooming, fitness and style tips would you like to give Indian men?
+Lastly, what grooming, fitness, and style tips would you like to give Indian men?

 One should wear attire that makes him look stylish and super comfortable.
 I can adorn high-end brands and even some t-shirts from the fashion street or linking road.
-Style is about an expression of individualism and your inner-self, an innate way of revealing one’s personality.
+Style is about an expression of individualism and your inner self, an innate way of revealing one’s personality.
 I would like to shave if I have to, but sometimes I prefer a beard and long hair.
 I feel a good shampoo and beard oil are essentials to ensure that one looks confident.
 How you speak and what you wear often define who you are.
 So, one must know that fashion and style goes hand-in-hand with one’s humility.